samanjoy2/ML-Project-Fake-News-Detection/README.md

 # ML-Project-Fake-News-Detection
 ## Basics
 This is a Fake-News Detection System.
-This project was created as a project for Artificial Intelligence Course (CSE422) in BRAC University.
+This project was created as a part for Artificial Intelligence Course (CSE422) in BRAC University.
 Models used: Logistic Regression, Support Vector Classifier and Naive Bayes

 Scores after pre-processing (TF-IDF Vectorizer):